jheinath/MyWhoosh2Garmin/README.md

 <p>1.
 Download myWhoosh2Garmin.py to your filesystem to a folder or your choosing.</p>

 <p>2.
-Go to the folder where you downloaded the script in a terminal.</p>
+Go to the folder where you downloaded the script in a shell.</p>

+MacOS: Terminal App

+Windows: Start > Run > cmd or Start > Run > powershell

 <p>3.
 Run it to set things up.</p>